 The course offers students a balanced perspective of Native American people from an ethnohistory point of view.
 By studying primary sources, including the voices of native people, formal historical texts and the popular press, the course will offer a new look at the complex story of the original residents of the North American territory that we now call the United States.
 Class: 3 hours per week.
+Prerequisite: Grade of C or higher in another college history course.
 (O) 3 credits